 Trail access begins behind the Springside House and the dirt road veering left off of the driveway, and also behind the Softball Complex on Benedict Road, behind the ball field and playground on Springside Avenue, and also past the nearby wading pond, now a cattail marsh, just west of the playground.

-Of course, the park and parking is free.
+Of course, the park and parking are free.
 No amenities.

 With a map either in hand or on your computer you will find paths beginning along and at the termination of most streets that border the park itself.
 To find one, contact the Community Development office at city hall, 413-499-9344 or by email: firstname.lastname@example.org